Extreme values of the Dirichlet $L$-functions at the critical points of the Riemann zeta function: Proof of Theorem 2

-Thus, as mentioned before $2\log m>\Re S_1$.
-We see that, for the given choice of $m$, \begin{itemize} \item $W_x(s)$ has a root inside $\mathscr{C}_1,$ and \item $W_x(s)\asymp 1$ on $\mathscr{C}_1.$ \end{itemize} \begin{lemma} $W_x(s)$ has a root inside $\mathscr{C}_1$. \end{lemma} \begin{proof} To see , we need to check that the distance of the root from the center of the circle is less than the radius.
+\begin{lemma} $W_x(s)$ has a root inside $\mathscr{C}_1$. \end{lemma} \begin{proof} To prove this, we need to check that the distance of the root of $W_x(s)$ from the center of $\mathscr{C}_1$ is less than its radius.